ionikim/EEG_practice/README.md

-# EEG_practice
+# Deep Learning Project 2026
-EEG data practice :)
+This is the project as the part of the Machine Learning Course in the University of Fribourg.
 ----------------------------------------------------------------
 ## description
-This is a personal practice for processing and analysing EEG data.
+1. Data Loading and Exploration : By using fMRI dataset for brain tumors, I loaded and explored the dataset